Gapless quantum spin liquid and global phase diagram of the spin-1/2 $J_1$-$J_2$ square antiferromagnetic Heisenberg

-Lastly, we note that our computations have been done at fixed bond dimension $D=8$ and, hence, let us briefly discuss the effect of a finite $D$.
-We believe there must be a function $D_{\rm min}(L)$ that fixes the minimum $D$ to get D-converged results for a given (linear) system size $L$.
-We believe $D=8$ is larger than the necessary bond dimension $D_{\rm min}(L)$ for the largest $L=28$ considered here, so that results are well converged.
+Lastly, we note the QSL phase is critical and our computations have been done at a fixed bond dimension $D=8$ and, hence, let us briefly discuss the effect of a finite $D$.
+Like DMRG, PEPS is belived to work well on the systems whose ground states satisfy the entanglement entropy's area law by using a (not very large) finite $D$.
+However, for those systems that do not satisfy the area law including gapless systems, the language of PEPS can also apply well just like what DMRG has ever done.
+The basic idea is to improve the bond dimension as large as possible and explore reasonable extrapolation techniques.
+Along this line, the iPEPS method has moved forward a lot by designing efficient algorithms~\cite{jiang2008,roman2009,corboz2011,xie2014,phien2015,xie2017,fishman2018,liao2019} and developing new theories for extrapolations~\cite{corboz2018,rader2018}.
+Besides the popular iPEPS method, the finite PEPS approach here we adopt provides an alternative way.
+In this context, we aim to accurately simulate the systems as large as possible within the realm of our capability and then use available results for finite size scaling to measure the thermodymic limit properties.
+Since finite systems would always acquire a gap, we believe there must be a function $D_{\rm min}(L)$ that fixes the minimum $D$ to get D-converged results for a given (linear) system size $L$.
+We believe $D=8$ here is larger than the necessary bond dimension $D_{\rm min}(L)$ for the largest $L=28$ considered here, so that results are well converged.
 However, considering larger systems (for even higher accuracy) may require larger $D$ to be converged.